mayracu/reading-notes/README.md

 When you come back to look at your code, chances are you will look things in a different way :slightly_smiling_face:

-2. Every day remember your goal and do something that moves you forward to that direction.
+2. Every day remember your goal and do something that moves you forward to that direction :climbing_woman:
 3. No reward comes without effort.
 Keep up the good work and enthusiasm!

 I was looking for some quotes to help me get motivated in moments of frustration and I found this one which I really like!: